foureyes/csci-ga.1120-fall2017-001/syllabus.markdown

     * working with images and basic image analysis
     * creating and manipulating sound
 * All projects should be turned in __electronically__ via __NYU Classes__
-* Projects will usually be __due one week after posting__
+* Projects will usually be __due the evening before class (about 6 days after posting)__
-* Project submission will stay open up to 24 hours after the due date in NYU classes
+* NYU Classes will stay open up until the start of the following class for late submissions with penalty
-* After the 24 hour grace period, projects cannot be submitted
+* After the grace period, projects cannot be submitted
-* A consistent pattern of projects submitted during the grace period will result in a penalty
 * You must __write your own code__
     * (don't copy other students' work, solutions found online, etc.)
     * Do not distribute your code